James Edward Wharton: World War II and death

 Weekly Staff Conference at United States Army Services of Supply (USASOS) headquarters in June 1942.
 Brigadier General James Edward Wharton is seated, second from the left.

 He was Chief of the Officer Branch in the Personnel Division (G-1) of the War Department General Staff when the United States entered World War II.
 In March, 1942, he was promoted to the temporary rank of brigadier general as Director of the Military Personnel Division in the Army Services of Supply.

 In 1943 he served as Assistant Division Commander (ADC) of the 80th Infantry Division during its creation and initial training.

 Brigadier General James Edward Wharton (left), commander of the 1st Engineer Special Brigade, escorts Admiral Harold Stark on Utah Beach shortly after the D-Day landings in 1944.

 Wharton commanded the 1st Engineer Special Brigade on Utah Beach as part of the D-Day landings in Normandy.
 Engineer Special Brigades were large organizations (15 to 20 thousand soldiers) which were responsible for transferring equipment and personnel off the beachheads and making them available for assault operations.

 After the D-Day invasion he succeeded Brigadier General Donald A. Stroh as ADC of the 9th Infantry Division, then commanded by Major General Manton S. Eddy and serving in Normandy.

 He remained in this post only briefly, however, as on August 12, Wharton succeeded Major General Lloyd D. Brown as Commanding General (CG) of the 28th Infantry Division.
 On the same day that Wharton took command, he was visiting his front line units in order to gain an understanding of their current situation.
 He was shot and killed by a German sniper while at the command post of the 112th Infantry Regiment near Sourdeval, Normandy, France.
 He was succeeded by Norman Cota.

-Wharton was temporarily interred in France.
+Wharton, the first of three American divisional commanders to be killed by enemy fire during the war, (Note: The other division commanders to be killed were: Major General Edwin D. Patrick, CG 6th Infantry Division, and Major General Maurice Rose, CG 3rd Armored Division.) was temporarily interred in France.
 He was later buried at Arlington National Cemetery, Section 34, Site 1198.